Ricks-Lab/gpu-utils/README.md

 * Implement more robust classification of card compatibility and only use compatible GPUs in the utilities.
 * Official release of amdgpu-pciid which updates a local list of GPU names from the official pci.ids website.
 * Optimized refresh of data by moving static items to a different function and only read those that are dynamic.
-* Power Cap and Fan paramaters can be reset by setting to -1 in the *amdgpu-pac* interface.
+* Power Cap and Fan parameters can be reset by setting to -1 in the *amdgpu-pac* interface.
 * Initial basic functionality for Radeon VII GPU!

 #### New in Previous Release  -  v2.2.0